trustoverip/tswg-tsp-specification/spec/spec.md

 The confidential header fields may contain an optional list of VIDs, the payload data Type and Subtype codes, and other control fields.
 We will define these fields when we define individual payload fields for specific messages.

-For PKAE schemes *HPKE-Base* [ref:RFC9180] and *Libsodium sealed box* [ref:TOADD], the `VID_sndr` MUST appear in the confidential heade fields following the ESSR scheme from [2].
+For PKAE schemes *HPKE-Base* ([[spec-norm:RFC9180]]) and *Libsodium Sealed Box* ([[ref:Sealed Boxes]]), the `VID_sndr` MUST appear in the confidential header fields following the ESSR scheme.
 See [Section 8](#cryptographic-algorithms) for the details.

 The header fields also contain a list of intermediary hop VIDs for Routed Mode messages.
 See [Section 5](#routed-messages-through-intermediaries) for the detailed description.

-The confidential payload data field can be any data encoded in CESR, including mixed JSON, CBOR and MsgPack encoded data as supported by CESR.
-Since TSP message itself is encoded in CESR, it can be embedded in the data field, resulting a [[ref:Nested Message]].
+The confidential payload data field can be any data that can be encoded in CESR including, mixed JSON, CBOR and MsgPack encoded data as supported by CESR.
+Since the TSP message itself is encoded in CESR, it can be embedded in the data field resulting in a [[ref:Nested Message]].

 On the receiving side, the corresponding TSP primitive is `TSP_OPEN`.

 #### Header Fields

-As described above, healder fields may appear in non-confidential or confidential fields.
-They have the same format and meaning regardless of whether they are encrypted.
-However, certain header fields are required to be in confidential fields if confidentiality is desired by the application.
+As described above, header fields may appear in non-confidential or confidential fields in the envelope.
+They have the same format and meaning regardless of whether they are encrypted or not.
+However, certain header fields are required to be in confidential fields of the envelope if confidentiality is a requirement of the application.

-- *Type* and *Subtype*
+##### *Type* and *Subtype*

-The `Type` is an allocated code indicating quickly what the payload is intended for.
+The `Type` is an allocated code indicating what the payload is intended for.
 For example, an upper layer application may use type code similar to TCP or UDP port numbers.

+For each `Type`, a space of `Subtype` is available for use by the application designated by the `Type`.
+The use of subtype is optional.

+###### Reserved Type Codes
-The type code `TSP_CTL` is reserved and special.
-It indicates that the payload data fields that followed are for the control operations of TSP and should be passed on to the TSP rather than an application.
-When control data is present, a TSP message MAY optionally contain normal application data as well.
+- The type code `TSP_CTL` is reserved and special.
+It indicates that the payload data fields that followed are for the control operations of TSP and should be passed on to the TSP rather than the application.
+When control data is present, a TSP message MAY optionally include normal application data as well as the control data.
 The control data SHOULD come before the user data when both are in the same payload.
+  - We will introduce Control `Subtype` codes in the Section [Control Payload Fields](#control-payload-fields).

-The type code `TSP_GEN` is reserved.
+- The type code `TSP_GEN` is reserved.
 It is used by applications where this code is not needed or doesn't care.

-For each `Type`, a space of `Subtype` is available for use by the application designated by the `Type`.
-The use of subtype is optional.

-For `TSP_CTL`, we will introduce `Subtype` codes in Section [Control Payloads](#control-payloads).

-- *Thread_ID*
+##### Miscellaneous Fields

-The `Thread_ID` field is generated using TSP_DIGEST over the binary representation of the received message
+- *Thread_ID* The `Thread_ID` field is generated using a TSP\_DIGEST over the binary representation of the received message

-- *Nonce*

-Some TSP message may have deterministic content and is vunerable to message replay attack.
-For these messages, a Nonce field is added to the header.
+- *Nonce* Some TSP message may have deterministic content and is vulnerable to message replay attacks.
+For these messages, a `Nonce` field is added to the header.

 ::: issue #6
 Discuss if a timestampe is useful.